zeljkoobrenovic/sokrates-website/blog-src/_posts/2020-05-11-pragmatic-parsing.markdown

 In the rest of this chapter, we outline a few of these techniques.
 The following is useful for those who want to contribute or use Sokrates source code.
 But it may also offer few insights into power and limitation of Sokrates analyses.

 ### Know What You Want.
 And Why.

+### Use What is Already Available

+Counting files, folders, file sizes

 ### Cleaning of the Code